 The worst thing you can do in a riot is to panic.
 By keeping a cool head, you give yourself the best chance of survival.
 Think about the situation and comprise a plan to get you and your family to safety.

 Blend in not just to avoid becoming a victim of rioters but also to avoid being a target for the police.

 For instance, if you show up dressed in all black with a bandanna wrapped around your mouth, law enforcement could easily mistake you for one of the bad guys.

 When you’re trapped in a riot, here’re some of the most important things you can do:

-- Remove all accessories (earrings, tie clips, watches, rings, ties, and hats)
+- Remove all “white collar” accessories (earrings, tie clips, watches, rings, ties, etc.)

-- Move in roughly the same direction as the crowd and at the same speed
+- Move in the same rough direction as the crowd and at the same speed

 - Avoid eye contact with other people